ras52017/Anaconda_Titans/README.md

 2) How do selected health and lifestyle factors differ by race and gender?

-3) How well can future diabetes cases be predicted by the top indicators by training a model?
+3) How well can future diabetes cases be predicted by using our chosen features by training a model?

 ## Conclusion
 -  Features looked at include: